wricardo/go2json/README.md

 # code-surgeon

+Code Surgeon is:
-Code Surgeon is a library for generating code, parsing code.
-It offers functionality as a library, as a webservice and as a command line tool.
+- a library for generating code, parsing golang code.
+- a command line tool to parse golang code
+- an AI chatbot through grpc

 ## Dependencies